angband/angband/docs/customize.rst

 Choosing "Classic ASCII" will display the map as text.
 Any of the other options will use some form of graphical tiles to display the map.
-If you wish to adjust how graphical tiles are scaled to match up with the currently selected font in the main window, select 'Change Tile Set Scaling...' in the Settings menu.
+If you wish to adjust how graphical tiles are scaled to match up with the currently selected font in the main window, use the 'Tile Size' menu in the Settings menu.
+The 100% entry in the 'Tile Size' menu will cause a tile to be displayed as close as possible to its native resolution.
+The 200% entry will cause a tile to be displayed as close as possible to twice the tile's native width and height.

 When you leave the game, the current Mac-specific settings are saved and will be automatically reloaded when you restart.
 The settings are stored in